-Figure 57: Agreement with statement: "Legacy applications are too costly to replace", by contact centre size
+Figure 50: Agreement with statement: "Legacy applications are too costly to replace", by contact centre size

-So if legacy systems are vital yet too expensive to replace, have they at least been fully integrated with the other desktop applications?
+So if legacy systems are vital yet for some businesses are too expensive to replace, have they at least been fully integrated with the other desktop applications?

-The answer is a very firm "no", particularly amongst large contact centres, where 74% of respondents who use legacy systems and also provided a definite response to this question disagreed or strongly disagreed that their legacy systems were fully integrated with other desktop applications.
+The answer is a very firm "no", particularly amongst large contact centres, where 68% of respondents who use legacy systems and who also provided a definite response to this question disagreed or strongly disagreed that their legacy systems were fully integrated with other desktop applications.